Garlic Head

 1. We begin by standing corn upright in a shallow bowl, end to end.
 Using a sharp knife, cut down the sides of the corn to remove the kernels.
 Reserve the kernels in the bowl and add the cleaned cobs to a medium pot with 10-11 cups (about 2.5 liters) or water.
 Bring corncobs to a boil and let cook 15 minutes.

-2. Meanwhile, add diced tomatoes to a small bowl and season with 1 tsp salt.
+2. Meanwhile, add diced tomatoes to a small bowl and season with 1 teaspoon salt.
 Set aside.

 4. Using tongs, remove corncobs from their cooking water.
 Bring it back up to a boil and add pasta, cooking according to package instructions.
 Reserve one more cup of pasta water, setting it aside.
 Drain pasta and set aside.